Nietzsche's Letters | 1888This page in German© The Nietzsche Channel

 3. In April-May 1888 (April 10, 17, 24, May 1, 5), Georg Brandes held five lectures on Nietzsche.
 The lectures were reported with notices (presumably by Brandes) in the Danish newspaper Dagbladet Politiken, which also published a biographical article on Nietzsche (again, presumably by Brandes) on April 20.

-6. Cf. Nietzsche's 12-25-1888 letter to Franz Overbeck.
+6. Cf. Turin, 12-25-1888: Letter to Franz Overbeck in Basel.
 Nietzsche uses "geleckt" (licked) instead of Elisabeth's "geguckt" (peeked [into]).
 Her disparaging remarks about Brandes caused Nietzsche to break off relations with her once again.

 7. October 15.